Find and fix writing mistakes instantly

 So, How Are They Different Exactly?

-Even though you know a bit more about descriptive words, it doesn’t mean it’s any easier to tell the two apart.
-So, what is the difference between an adjective and an adverb?
-Well, you can learn certain rules around the differences between adjectives and adverbs.
+Even though you know a bit more about descriptive words, it doesn’t mean it’s any easier to tell if a word is an adverb or adjective.
+So, what is the difference between an adjective vs adverb?
+Well, you can learn certain rules around the differences between adjectives and adverbs, as long as you know what are adjectives and adverbs.
 These rules will help you properly use both types of descriptive words without getting mixed up.

 Rule #1 for Using an Adjective or Adverb Properly: Look at the Ending of a Descriptive Word

-Words that describe verbs often end with -ly.
+What is the difference between an adjective and an adverb?
+An adverb and adjective are both descriptive words.
+However, words that describe verbs often end with -ly.
 A few examples include awkwardly, carefully, gracefully, and quietly.
-Therefore, if you see that a describing words ends in -ly, then it’s probably modifying a verb.
+Therefore, if you see that a describing word ends in -ly, then it’s probably modifying a verb.